4 Ways to Use Aquifer High Value Care Across Your Curriculum

 The overview and resources module provides key foundational learning on SDOH, with definitions, developing an understanding of how cultural beliefs and community culture affect health outcomes, and strategies for improving clinician-patient interactions.

 The two virtual patient cases provide an opportunity for students to learn in the context of a realistic patient scenario, working to develop their own cultural awareness, interpersonal skills, and professionalism.
-Learners are able to practice application of the information in a safe space, working through patient and family interactions and to practice using the tools when caring for a patient.
+Learners are able to practice the application of the information in a safe space, working through patient and family interactions, and practicing using the tools when caring for a patient.

 While the patients are children in these cases, the learning objectives are applicable to patients of all ages.